drreynolds/smuhpc-workshop/source/session_3.rst

    $ bash bash_example.sh

-Alternately, if the first line was set to
+Alternately, since the first line of the script was set to

 .. code-block:: bash